 - Reported problems experienced by spouses related to deployments are decreased, as are the rates of difficulties experienced during reintegration, compared to previous reports.

-These finding underscore the importance of current DoD programs designed to support military families by reducing spouse employment difficulties, overcoming transition issues, improving financial readiness, decreasing stress, and improving the overall emotional well-being of military families.
+These findings underscore the importance of current DoD programs designed to support military families by reducing spouse employment difficulties, overcoming transition issues, improving financial readiness, decreasing stress, and improving the overall emotional well-being of military families.
 The Clearinghouse for Military Family Readiness at Penn State can help these efforts by providing the right tools and information to professionals serving military families.
 We have reviewed the evidence base behind over 1,000 programs.
-Click here to try our interactive, searchable database: http://www.militaryfamilies.psu.edu/programs/find-programs?show=all Additionally, our Technical Assistance team stands ready to help you find, implement, and evaluate evidence-based programs and practices.
+Click here to try our interactive, searchable database: https://www.continuum.militaryfamilies.psu.edu/search Additionally, our Technical Assistance team stands ready to help you find, implement, and evaluate evidence-based programs and practices.
 Technical assistance agents may be reached through live chat, phone 1-877-382-9185, or email Monday through Friday from 9 AM until 5 PM ET.